bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 ### Linking/pages:

-Checked all outgoing (page to page) and internal links (form submission button).
+Checked all outgoing (page to page) and internal links.
 Confirmed that no orphan pages exist as part of this project.
 (Un-used pages left over from the development process)

 ### Form Testing:

-Tested form submission link.
+Tested form submission links.

 ### Cookies Testing: